About CHSU College of Osteopathic Medicine (COM)

-Aligned with the University mission, CHSU’s College of Osteopathic Medicine (COM) is the first program of it’s kind in the Central Valley and hopes to recruit, train and retain physicians to serve the local community, especially the underserved population.
+Aligned with the University mission, CHSU’s College of Osteopathic Medicine (COM) is the first program of its kind in the Central Valley and hopes to recruit, train and retain physicians to serve the local community, especially the underserved population.

-The CHSU COM program is planned to be a four year Doctor of Osteopathic Medicine (DO) program where students will spend the first two years learning from a modified two-pass systems-based curricular model in a team based learning (TBL) environment to improve knowledge, retention, and performance.
+The CHSU COM program is a four year Doctor of Osteopathic Medicine (DO) program where students spend the first two years learning from a modified two-pass systems-based curricular model in a team based learning (TBL) environment to improve knowledge, retention, and performance.
 This model integrates realistic patient scenarios with scientific principles, problem solving skills, active learning and clinical practice.
 Medical knowledge, osteopathic manipulative medicine, clinical skills, nutrition as medicine and patient-centered care are components of this unique curricular model.

-In years three and four, COM students will gain hands-on experience through their clinical clerkships based at regional hospitals, clinics, and health care facilities with qualified local health care providers in the community.
-Students will rotate through 4 to 8 week clerkships in areas including: family medicine, internal medicine, surgery, pediatrics, behavioral medicine, emergency medicine and more.
+In years three and four, COM students gain hands-on experience through their clinical clerkships based at regional hospitals, clinics, and health care facilities with qualified local health care providers in the community.
+Students rotate through 4 to 8 week clerkships in areas including: family medicine, internal medicine, surgery, pediatrics, behavioral medicine, emergency medicine and more.